+a.
+“Affiliate”: An Entity:

+i. that is wholly-owned by the Insured;

+ii. that wholly-owns the Insured; or

+iii. if that Entity and the Insured are both wholly-owned by the same person or Entity.

-(a) “Amount of Insurance”: The amount stated in Schedule A, as may be increased or decreased by endorsement to this policy, increased by Section 8(b) or decreased by Section 10 of these Conditions.
+b.
+“Amount of Insurance”: The Amount of Insurance stated in Schedule A, as may be increased by Condition 8.c.; decreased by Condition 10; or increased or decreased by endorsements to this policy.

+c.
+“Consumer Protection Law”: Any law regulating trade, lending, credit, sale, and debt collection practices involving consumers; any consumer financial law; or any other law relating to truth-in-lending, predatory lending, or a borrower’s ability to repay a loan.

-(b) “Date of Policy”: The date designated as “Date of Policy” in Schedule A.
+d.
+“Date of Policy”: The Date of Policy stated in Schedule A.

+e.
+“Enforcement Notice”: A document recorded in the Public Records that describes any part of the Land and:

+i. is issued by a governmental agency that identifies a violation or enforcement of a law, ordinance, permit, or governmental regulation;

+ii. is issued by a holder of the power of eminent domain or a governmental agency that identifies the exercise of a governmental power; or

+iii. asserts a right to enforce a PACA-PSA Trust.

-(c) “Entity”: A corporation, partnership, trust, limited liability company, or other similar legal entity.
+f.
+“Entity”: A corporation, partnership, trust, limited liability company, or other entity authorized by law to own title to real property in the jurisdiction where the Land is located.

+g.
+“Government Mortgage Agency or Instrumentality”: Any government agency or instrumentality that is the owner of the Indebtedness, an insurer, or a guarantor under an insurance contract or guaranty insuring or guaranteeing the Indebtedness, or any part of it, whether named as an Insured or not.

-(d) “Indebtedness”: The obligation secured by the Insured Mortgage including one evidenced by electronic means authorized by law, and if that obligation is the payment of a debt, the Indebtedness is the sum of
+h.
+“Indebtedness”: Any obligation secured by the Insured Mortgage, including an obligation evidenced by electronic means authorized by law.
+If that obligation is the payment of a debt, the Indebtedness is:

+i. the sum of:

-(i) the amount of the principal disbursed as of Date of Policy;
+(1) principal disbursed as of the Date of Policy;

-(ii) the amount of the principal disbursed subsequent to Date of Policy;
+(2) principal disbursed subsequent to the Date of Policy;

-(iii) the construction loan advances made subsequent to Date of Policy for the purpose of financing in whole or in part the construction of an improvement to the Land or related to the Land that the Insured was and continued to be obligated to advance at Date of Policy and at the date of the advance;
+(3) the construction loan advances made subsequent to the Date of Policy for the purpose of financing, in whole or in part, the construction of an improvement to the Land or related to the Land that the Insured was and continues to be obligated to advance at the Date of Policy and at the date of the advance;

-(iv) interest on the loan;
+(4) interest on the loan;

-(v) the prepayment premiums, exit fees, and other similar fees or penalties allowed by law;
+(5) prepayment premiums, exit fees, and other similar fees or penalties allowed by law;

-(vi) the expenses of foreclosure and any other costs of enforcement;
+(6) expenses of foreclosure and any other costs of enforcement;

+(7) advances for insurance premiums;

-(vii) the amounts advanced to assure compliance with laws or to protect the lien or the priority of the lien of the Insured Mortgage before the acquisition of the estate or interest in the Title;
+(8) advances to assure compliance with law or to protect the validity, enforceability, or priority of the lien of the Insured Mortgage before the acquisition of the estate or interest in the Title; including, but not limited to:

-(viii) the amounts to pay taxes and insurance; and
+(a) real estate taxes and assessments imposed by a governmental taxing authority, and

+(b) regular, periodic assessments by a property owners’ association; and

-(ix) the reasonable amounts expended to prevent deterioration of improvements;
+(9) advances to prevent deterioration of improvements before the Insured’s acquisition of the Title, but

-but the Indebtedness is reduced by the total of all payments and by any amount forgiven by an Insured.
+ii. reduced by the sum of all payments and any amounts forgiven by an Insured.

-(e) “Insured”:
+i.
+“Insured”:

-The Insured named in Schedule A.

-(i) The term “Insured” also includes
+i.
+(1) The Insured named in Item 1 of Schedule A or future owner of the Indebtedness other than an Obligor, if the named Insured or future owner of the Indebtedness owns the Indebtedness, the Title, or an estate or interest in the Land as provided in Condition 2, but only to the extent the named Insured or the future owner either:

-(A) the owner of the Indebtedness and each successor in ownership of the Indebtedness, whether the owner or successor owns the Indebtedness for its own account or as a trustee or other fiduciary, except a successor who is an obligor under the provisions of Section 12(c) of these Conditions;
+(a) owns the Indebtedness for its own account or as a trustee or other fiduciary, or

+(b) owns the Title after acquiring the Indebtedness;